Beginner Guide: ATV Controls Explained (With Photos)

 When you purchase through links on our site, we may earn a commission at no additional cost to you.
 Learn More

 Before riding an ATV for the first time, you must learn and understand the basic controls to operate the vehicle safely.
-This guide covers all the main controls you’ll find on most modern ATVs.
+This guide covers all the main controls on most modern ATVs.

-Continue reading to learn more about how each individual control mechanism works and what it does.
+Please continue reading to learn more about how each control mechanism works and what it does.

 Throttle Lever